radioActivePiyush/Efficient-CMOS-Bandgap-Reference-Circuit/README.md

 *• Synopsys 28nm PDK:*
 &emsp;The Synopsys 28nm Process Design Kit(PDK) was used in creation and simulation of the above designed circuit.

-# Circuit Implementation
+# Circuit Implementation and Simulations
+*Few considerations for common to all schematic designs below*
-*For all designs PTAT currents Ix were designed to be around 3u A each.*
+* For all designs PTAT currents **Ix** (labeled in schematics and figures above) were designed to be around **3u A**.
+* all mosfets use are of minimum dimensions.
+Although for real implementation dimensions can be increased to improve matching keeping W/L ratios same.
+*  PNP BJT bipolar devices are used for generation of PTAT currents.
+* Ration of parallel BJTs for CTAT current generation is 4:1 for all designs.
+* Vcc (supply voltage) = 3.3v
+* Temperature variation form -40 C to 125 C ,  Supply variation from 0v to 5v

 #### • Case 1: Conventional BGR
 <center>
 <table>